suhejbfejziu/suhejbfejziu/README.md

 ## Introduction

-Hello, I'm Suhejb Fejziu Software Developer who loves creating user-friendly web applications.
-I enjoy working in a team and always strive to stay up-to-date with the latest technologies and trends.
-I'm eager to take on new challenges and grow professionally.
+Hi there, I'm Suhejb Fejziu, a Software Developer.
+I love working in teams and staying up-to-date with the latest industry trends.
+I'm always open to new challenges that can help me improve my skills as a developer.

 * 🌍  I'm based in Prizren,Kosovo
 * ✉️  You can contact me at [fejziusuhejb12@gmail.com](mailto:fejziusuhejb12@gmail.com)